-(1) Conspires with one (1) or more persons to injure, oppress, threaten or intimidate any citizen in the free exercise or enjoyment of any right or privilege secured to him by the constitutions or laws of the United States or the state of Idaho, by the use of violence against the person or property of such citizen; or

-(2) Goes on the highway, or on the premises of any citizen, with one (1) or more other persons, with the intent by use of violence against such citizen or his property, to prevent or hinder his free exercise or enjoyment of any right or privilege so secured; or

-(3) Assembles with one (1) or more persons for the purpose of training or instructing in the use of, or practicing with, any technique or means capable of causing property damage, bodily injury or death with the intent to employ such training, instruction or practice in the commission of a civil disorder, as defined herein; or shall be guilty of a felony.
+- (1) Conspires with one (1) or more persons to injure, oppress, threaten or intimidate any citizen in the free exercise or enjoyment of any right or privilege secured to him by the constitutions or laws of the United States or the state of Idaho, by the use of violence against the person or property of such citizen; or - (2) Goes on the highway, or on the premises of any citizen, with one (1) or more other persons, with the intent by use of violence against such citizen or his property, to prevent or hinder his free exercise or enjoyment of any right or privilege so secured; or - (3) Assembles with one (1) or more persons for the purpose of training or instructing in the use of, or practicing with, any technique or means capable of causing property damage, bodily injury or death with the intent to employ such training, instruction or practice in the commission of a civil disorder, as defined herein; or - (4) Commits an act of terrorism, as defined in this chapter; or - (5) Conspires with one (1) or more persons to commit an act of terrorism, as defined in this chapter;

+shall be guilty of a felony.
 A violation of subsection (1), (2) or (3) of this section shall be punished by imprisonment in the state prison for a period not to exceed ten (10) years, by a fine not in excess of fifty thousand dollars (\$50,000), or by both such fine and imprisonment.
 A violation of subsection (4) or (5) shall be punished by imprisonment in the state prison for a period of up to and including life imprisonment or by a fine not exceeding fifty thousand dollars (\$50,000), or by both.